kartoza/sawps/docs/src/user/manual/explore/filters.md

 ![Organisation filter](./img/filters-4.png)

 1. **Selecting All Organisations:** To view data from all organisations, simply check the "Select All" option within the Organisation Filter.
-2. **Selecting Individual Organisations:** To filter data for specific organisations, follow these steps:
+2. **Selecting Individual Organisations:** To filter data for specific organisations, a user can follow these steps:
     * Uncheck the "Select All" option if it is selected.
     * A list of available organisations will be displayed.
-    * Check the checkboxes next to the organisations the user want to include in the filter.
+    * Check the checkboxes next to the organisations the user wants to include in the filter.

 #### 3. Report Type Filter